OfficeForProductSafetyAndStandards/beis-primary-authority-register/web/modules/custom/par_notification/README.md

 As such messages can contain a link that will direct the user to the page that best displays this information or that allows the user to complete an action related to this information.

+#### Notification Events
+Event subscribers are used to detect when something happens to a piece of data and to act on this by sending out a notification.

+As a rule event subscribers should be named so that they correspond with the message_template that they send out.

 ### Informational Notifications vs Task Notifications
 The majority of the notifications within PAR are informational only, and alert the user to something they might want to be aware of.